-Pupils have access to a wide range of books and magazines to practise reading at home.
-Pupils can record the books that they have read in their Reading Logs, which is monitored by both school and home care practitioners.
+Pupils have access to a wide range of books and magazines to practise reading at school and home.
+Pupils can record the books that they have read in Reading Logs, which is monitored by both school and home care practitioners.
+Oakwood Learning Centre has enrolled all pupils in local libraries with access to 'Borrow Box' allowing pupils to have access to over 100,000 items of literature suited to their reading ability and interest.